-Required Components of Annual Financial Report Figure 1 Management's Basic Discussion and Financial Analysis Statements Government-wide Notes to the Fund Financial Financial Financial Statements Statements Statements Summary Detail
+Required Components of Annual Financial Report Figure 1 Management's Basic Discussion and Financial Analysis Statements Notes to the Government-wide Fund Financial Financial Financial Statements Statements Statements Summary Detail

 Basic Financial Statements

 The first two statements (Exhibits 1 and 2) in the basic financial statements are the Government-wide Financial Statements.
 They provide both short and long-term information about the Town's financial status.